TessieWaithira/HTML-email-template/README.md

 ### Building HTML Email Template From Scratch

-Covers email design, by building an HTML email template from scratch, using nested tables
+Covers email design, by building HTML email template from scratch, using nested tables